 Or the Yankees will steal them away”

 In 1866 Fenians, members of the Irish Republic Brotherhood, were arrested.
 Among the military Fenians prisoners were Robert Cranston, Thomas Darragh, Michael Harrington, Thomas Hassett, Martin Hogan, John O’Reilley and James Wilson.
 In mid-October 1867 the 7 were among 63 Fenians sent to Freemantle Prison in Western Australia.
-They arrived on 19 January 1868 aboard the Hougougmont, the last convict voyage to Australia.
-Ashore the Fenians were greeted by guards bearing firearms, ready to escort them to “The Establishment“.
-While they would suffer physically Cranston, Darragh, Harrington, Hassett, Hogan and Wilson held up under the stress.
+They arrived on January 19, 1868 aboard the Hougougmont, the last convict voyage to Australia.
+Ashore the Fenians were greeted by guards, ready to escort them to “The Establishment“.
+While they would suffer physically, Cranston, Darragh, Harrington, Hassett, Hogan and Wilson held up under the stress.
 The same couldn’t be said of O’Reilly, whose mental state was poorly.
 He tried to commit suicide, but as he lay dying in the desert a fellow prisoner found him.
 In early 1869 Father Patrick McCabe, who held secret Fenians loyalties, decided it was time to take action.
-McCabe and another man…
+McCabe and another man paid…